Follow Abraham Lincoln’s footsteps on the Kansas Lincoln Trail

 Again, citizens packed the hall.
 Lincoln predicted that Kansas would soon become a state with the responsibilities of statehood.
 Then he explained how the doctrine of popular sovereignty in the Kansas-Nebraska Act had turned Kansas into a bloody battleground.
 If the slave states wished to destroy the Union to keep slavery, “it will be our duty to deal with you as old John Brown has been dealt with.”
 At the end of his speech, he asked people to think “soberly and maturely” and always vote.

-In December 1863, Lincoln’s future assassin, John Wilkes Booth, performed on the Stockton Hall stage.
+In December 1863, Lincoln’s future assassin, John Wilkes Booth, performed on the Stockton Hall stage at Fourth and Delaware.

 Lincoln makes a second Leavenworth speech